The phone on the wall had rung four times already.

 He listened again to the voice on the other side of the line.
 Pop’s body language suggested to Deacon that he was not pleased with what this reporter was trying to say.

 “I don’t care what you were told about charter schools!”
 Pop’s yelled into the phone, “They sold us out …our kids, and our communities, so that Wall Street billionaires could own our public education system, and track our children right into their privately owned prison systems.
 Owning our children from cradle to grave.
 Then they built these data pods right in our backyards, just like freeways or pipelines cutting right through our communities.”

 He paused to listen.

 “Uh uh.
 That’s right.”
-He nodded.
+He nodded curtly.
 “Yes.
 I don’t know why you want to include all of that in your story, now.
 Everybody knows that history.
 Our community was the first to refuse corporate colonization.
-The government led them right to our doorstep too.
+The government led them right to our doorstep, too.
 Promising to help.
 But we got smart, fast.
 And we had nothing to lose.
 We started our own food production.
 My deli shop was the first modeled as a community collective.
 We trained our people.
 We employed our people.
-We feed our people.
+We fed our people.
 And the model worked.
 It caught on.
-So we created our own jobs.
+So, we created our own jobs.
 We fixed up our own neighborhoods.
 We policed our own streets.
 And we started our own public education system.
-And we didn’t need no corporate masters anymore and their philanthropic generosity.”
+And we didn’t need some corporate sponsor anymore and their so called philanthropic generosity.”

 That last words bled with resentment as they rolled off his tongue.